earthly/website/blog/_posts/2023-08-15-dx-three-ways.md

 ## Field Testing Analysis

 The first field test Alice did is hard to forget.
 The user was confused and lost at step one of the tutorial.
 He would have never even made it to step two without a nudge from her.
-That testing led to some tutorial changes and error message cleanup, and then field testing started flowing more smoothly.
+That testing led to some tutorial changes and error message cleanup, and then field testing flowed more smoothly.

 For Alice, analysis of the field testing results is a breeze.
 Every new volunteer finds something.
 A confusion point, a missing usage pattern, or just a rough edge.
 The hundred-dollar gift cards she hands out at the end are the best money her company has ever spent.